With the recent release of Kingsman: The Golden Circle Film critic Luis Freijo ponders whether the appeal of the spy genre is coming to an end

 On the other hand, this is a cycle that all genres experience.
 It happened to westerns and noir films.
 After 25 years of overproducing, only a few crazy people like Sam Peckinpah, Don Siegel or Clint Eastwood remained filming westerns during the seventies, and after the Heaven´s Gate´s disaster and the death of Peckinpah not even that.
 Nevertheless, Eastwood managed to make Pale Rider and Unforgiven, and the genre has been growing until reaching considerable health nowadays.
 It was the same with thrillers: after The Killing and Touch of evil, almost nothing.
 And then, films like Chinatown, Miller´s Crossing, L.A.
 Confidential or the european TV series of the 2000s make them resurface from time to time.

 Furthermore, even spy films have been upgraded sometimes.
 There are huge differences between the expressionist The Third Man, the classical Our Man in Havana, the modern The Deadly Affair or the extremely calculated Three Days of the Condor, even if they belong to the same kind of movies.
+And the emergence of Jason Bourne was crucial in the early 2000s (let’s just remember that abomination called Die Another Day) because it defined a series of rules that had to apply for the post-9/11 era.
+That was the last renovation and, after giving birth to Skyfall (the best Bond ever), is now coming to an end.

 Incidentally, the James Bond franchise is the reference for a different direction.
 Its producers (Harry Saltzman and Albert Broccoli first, then Barbara Broccoli) have shown a keen eye to know what times require and some tremendous adaptation capability.
 For instance, the choice of Roger Moore as 007 in the psychedelic seventies or making Judi Dench the new M in the nineties.
 When the Craig era is completely finished, they will definitely renew the franchise.
 And with them, a whole new wave of spy films will find a way to be exciting and relevant again.
 They always do.